NZBGeek Review (Updated)

 NZBgeek has a history dating back to 2012.
 And during that time, they’ve established themselves as one of the more respected Usenet indexers on the market, with a large and loyal userbase.

 But are they worth checking out?
 Or should you pick another indexer instead?
-Let’s take a look.
+Read our NZBGeek review to find out.

 Remember – If you use a poor-quality Usenet provider, it won't matter what NZB search or indexer you use since many of your downloads will fail.
 For the best quality retention and best completion rates, we recommend Newshosting.
 Get your 70% discount on a 1 Yr unlimited plan at Newshosting now!